It’s time I faced up to things

 I am working in my third agency.
 At my first agency, my manager always asked me to deliver information “In a nutshell please Beth!” when time was of the essence, and my detailed narrations were perceived to be a little much.
 In my second agency, it appeared I had mastered the art of verbal summary but to the detriment of my expressions.

-Having observed my capabilities in a client meeting, this next manager took me to one side and politely advised me that I had absolutely lost control of my face.
-She’d apparently observed a variety of eye widening, nostril flaring and brow furrowing movements that, unknown to me, were explicitly showcasing my unimpressed-ness to everyone in the room.
+Having observed my capabilities in a client meeting, this next manager took me to one side.
+She politely advised me that I had absolutely lost control of my face.
+She’d apparently observed a variety of eye widening, nostril flaring and brow furrowing movements.
+Unknown to me, these were explicitly showcasing my unimpressed-ness to everyone in the room.

 When I joined One Black Bear, I warned the team about this impairment.
 I’m less Mona Lisa.
 More Mr. Bean.